Last Updated on March 7, 2023

 We will highlight a handful of Lake Norman towns within Iredell and Mecklenburg counties.
 In this guide, we’ve left out a few towns near Lake Norman, including Denver, Dallas, and others.

-With those exemptions noted, here is a list of things to do in Lake Norman by the towns we’ve included.
+With those exemptions noted, here is a list of things to do at Lake Norman by the towns we’ve included.

 - Eleven Lakes Brewing